 13:52 How a broad range of institutions use authentic assessments

-Click on the links below to view on our Channel Edalex YouTube channel - Subscribe to receive updates on new videos:
+Click on the videos below to view or watch on our Channel Edalex YouTube channel - Subscribe to receive updates on new videos:

 Margo Griffith (MG) - Hi everyone, I'm honored to be joined today by Dr. Doris Zahner.
 She's the Chief Academic Officer for